rbooth84/homelab/README.md

     After a few seconds you should see all the pods for longhorn become ready.

 ### Accessing the longhorn UI
-Since we dont currently have ingress-nginx installed on the cluster we will setup a NodePort so we can access the UI so we can take a look.
+Since we don't currently have ingress-nginx installed on the cluster we will setup a NodePort Service so we can access the UI so we can take a look.

 Create a file called `longhorn-service.yaml`
 ```yaml